 "In an era of information overload and infodemics it is important for people with multiple sclerosis to be able to find a sanctuary, a safe haven, where they can access MS self-management advice that is simple and easy to follow. talkhealth’s new myMS support programme is one of these information safe havens and is likely to become a go-to for people with MS in these uncertain times.
-Post COVID-19, if it can be done self-management of chronic disease, will become the new normal."
+Post COVID-19, if it can be said self-management of chronic disease, will become the new normal."
 Professor Gavin Giovannoni

 Whether you're newly diagnosed or have been living with MS for a while, join our myMS support programme today.
 The programme is also useful for anyone caring for someone with MS. We'll be exploring everything from fatigue management to financial benefits.